 It’s a common given in our modern culture that sitting in a chair for this period of time is extremely unhealthy.
 The lower back is particularly susceptible to the problems relating to the structure of the lower back (the lumbar region of the spine), as well as the movement of the pelvis.

 The result?
-Never before has there been such an epidemic of health problems resulting from sitting in the same place.
+Widespread health problems resulting from sitting in the same place.
 Some of the most common symptoms of extended chair-sitting include:

 - Deep vein thrombosis (DVT)